-A reader asked if she should visit her in-laws even though she hates them.
-These tips on how to visit in-laws and family members who are hurtful are inspired by her question on my article about difficult parents.
+Should you visit family and in-laws who you don’t get along with?
+These tips for visiting in-laws and family members who are hurtful are inspired by a reader’s question on my article about difficult parents.

 “Should I continue to go to my in-laws’ family events at their home, for my husband’s and daughter’s sake, even though I have grown to despise these people?” asks M. on my article about parents who interfere in love relationships.
 “My husband agrees they are miserable, but his preference is to see them a few times a year and ignore their rudeness.
 He sees their unhappiness and jealousy.
 But the healthier I have become the more I see the toxicity.”